First Nations and Native Americans

 The Western Hemisphere Travel Initiative (WHTI) is the implementation plan for Section 7209 of the Intelligence Reform and Terrorist Protection Act of 2004.
 It requires generally that all travelers into the United States must be documented with a passport or other WHTI designated document.
 The first phase began in January, 2007 and affected those entering by air.

 Beginning 31 January 2008, verbal declarations of citizenship (or Indian status) alone were no longer acceptable as proof of citizenship (or status) at any U.S. land-border and seaport Port of Entry.
-The Indian Affairs Canada card (INAC) and Tribal Enrollment cards, with an affixed photo, as well as any duly-issued attestation to 51% Indian blood (accompanied by a government-issued photo ID such as a driver's license or Provincial Health Card,) will be accepted and will serve as an identity document for all Native American Indians.
+The Indian Affairs Canada card (INAC) and Tribal Enrollment cards, with an affixed photo, as well as any duly-issued attestation to at least 50% Indian blood (accompanied by a government-issued photo ID such as a driver's license or Provincial Health Card,) will be accepted and will serve as an identity document for all Native American Indians.
 The U.S. Department of Homeland Security (DHS) has been working, and continues to work, with the various tribal organizations in both the U.S. and Canada to develop an identification that will be WHTI compliant.

 The final phase, affecting those entering by land or sea, went into effect as of 1 June 2009.
 Both DHS and the Department of State are aware of the concerns of American Indians regarding changes resulting from implementation of the WHTI.

 For more information on how Canadian-born Native Americans can become U.S. permanent residents, please visit the United States Citizenship and Immigration Services (USCIS) website.